Pacific Salmon Resiliency

 BLM-managed public lands in the upper Yukon River portion of Alaska have been the focus of applied research and the application of new techniques regarding stream reclamation since 2013.
 Many stream reclamation focused demonstration projects have been implemented over the last ten years and serve as outdoor classrooms for agency staff, industry stakeholders, and the public.
 In addition, the BLM has developed several resources to improve project success across the region including the publication of an interagency Stream Design Guide and Stream Reclamation Basics brochure.
 Despite these successes, significant restoration opportunities remain across the BLM Restoration Landscapes and throughout the surrounding Norton Sound-Yukon-Kuskokwim region.

-With the passage of the Bipartisan Infrastructure Law and Inflation Reduction Act, the BLM has been able to secure funding necessary to continue refining stream rehabilitation techniques while also improving riverscape health through targeted restoration work in the upper Yukon River region.
-Expanded work within other areas of the Gravel-to-Gravel Keystone Initiative region is also expected to begin in 2025.
+The BLM secured funding necessary to continue refining stream rehabilitation techniques while also improving riverscape health through targeted restoration work in the upper Yukon River region.
+Expanded work within other areas of the Gravel-to-Gravel region is also expected to begin in 2025.
 Details about these projects are included below.

 A person in an orange reflective vest and white hard hat directs heavy equipment operator along stream bank.